-- Nilotinib is a second-generation TKI approved by the FDA in 2007 to treat CML.
-It is approved for use in: - Newly diagnosed adults with Ph+ CML in chronic phase - Adults with chronic phase and accelerated phase Ph+ CML that is resistant or intolerant to prior therapy that included imatinib - Nilotinib is also approved for use in pediatric patients age 1 and older with: - \odot Newly diagnosed Ph+ CML in chronic phase - \circ Chronic phase Ph+ CML resistant or intolerant to prior TKI therapy - Grapefruit products increase the amount of nilotinib in the blood.
-This may increase a patient's chance for serious and life-threatening side effects.
-Patients should avoid grapefruit, grapefruit juice and any supplement containing grapefruit extract while taking nilotinib. - Nilotinib is an oral medication, usually taken twice a day.
+- See Table 2.
+Drugs Used in the Treatment of Chronic Myeloid Leukemia for approval information on page 15. - Grapefruit products increase the amount of nilotinib in the blood.
+Patients should avoid grapefruit, grapefruit juice and any supplement containing grapefruit extract while taking nilotinib. - Nilotinib is usually taken twice a day.
 It should be taken on an empty stomach.
-Patients should avoid eating food for at least 2 hours before and also at least 1 hour after the dose is taken. - Studies have shown that nilotinib is more potent than imatinib and that it induces faster and deeper molecular responses.
-To date, nilotinib has not been shown to increase survival compared to imatinib.
+Patients should avoid eating food for at least 2 hours before and at least 1 hour after the dose is taken. - Studies have shown that nilotinib is more potent than imatinib and that it induces faster and deeper molecular responses.
+However, nilotinib has not been shown to increase survival compared to imatinib.

 - One serious side effect of nilotinib is that it may cause heart rhythm problems in some patients.
-This is sometimes caused by nilotinib interacting with other drugs or supplements, so it is very important for patients to tell their doctors about any supplements or medicines they are taking, including over-the-counter medicines.

-- Patients who take histamine type 2 receptor antagonists/blockers (called "H2 blockers") should take these medicines either about 10 hours before or about 2 hours after taking nilotinib.
-Patients taking antacids containing aluminum hydroxide, magnesium hydroxide or simethicone should take these medicines about 2 hours before or about 2 hours after taking nilotinib.
+This is sometimes caused by nilotinib interacting with other drugs or supplements, so it is very important for patients to tell their doctors about any supplements or medicines they are taking, including over-thecounter medicines. - Patients who take histamine type 2 receptor antagonists/blockers (called "H2 blockers") should take these medicines either about 10 hours before or about 2 hours after taking nilotinib.
+Patients taking over-the-counter (OTC) antacids containing aluminum hydroxide, magnesium hydroxide or simethicone, should take these medicines about 2 hours before or about 2 hours after taking nilotinib.
+OTC drugs can be obtained without a prescription.

-- Common side effects include:

-- Nausea, vomiting, diarrhea
+Nausea, vomiting, diarrhea

-- Rash
+○ Rash

-- Headache
+Headache

-- Fatigue
+o Fatigue

-- Itching
+o Itching

-- Cough
+○ Cough

-- Constipation
+Constipation

-- Muscle and joint pain
+Muscle and joint pain

-- Runny or stuffy nose, sneezing, sore throat
+O Runny or stuffy nose, sneezing, sore throat

-- Fever
+o Fever

-- Night sweats
+Night sweats

-- Serious side effects include:
+Common side effects of nilotinib include:

-- Low blood cell counts

-Having low numbers of red blood cells, white blood cells and platelets can increase a patient's risk of anemia, infection and/or bleeding.

-QT interval prolongation, a serious heart problem that causes a change in heartbeat rhythm that can be fatal
+- Serious side effects include: - Low blood cell counts.
+Having low numbers of red blood cells, white blood cells and platelets can increase a patient's risk of anemia, infection and/or bleeding. - QT interval prolongation, a serious heart problem that causes a change in heartbeat rhythm that can be fatal.
 The patient should contact the doctor immediately if he or she feels lightheaded, faint or has an irregular heartbeat while taking nilotinib.
-Before starting and during treatment with nilotinib, the doctor should check the patient's heart with a test called an "electrocardiogram (ECG)."

-- Blood clots or blockages in blood vessels (arteries), which can cause decreased blood flow to the legs, heart or brain - Liver damage symptoms, including yellow skin and eyes (jaundice) - Inflammation of the pancreas, with symptoms including stomach pain with nausea and vomiting
+Before starting and during treatment with nilotinib, the doctor should check the patient's heart with a test called an "electrocardiogram" (ECG, also abbreviated EKG). - Blood clots or blockages in blood vessels (arteries), which can cause decreased blood flow to the legs, heart or brain - $\,\circ\,$ Liver damage symptoms, including yellow skin and eyes (jaundice) - Pancreatitis (inflammation of the pancreas)

-- $\odot\,$ Hyperglycemia, a higher-than-normal amount of glucose (sugar) in the blood - Fluid retention with symptoms including shortness of breath, rapid weight gain and swelling
+- O Hyperglycemia, a higher-than-normal amount of glucose (sugar) in the blood - Fluid retention with symptoms including shortness of breath, rapid weight gain, and swelling